 Bad Bleed Screw

 Since brake calipers use brake fluid, the bleed screw is located at the highest point of the brake caliper.
 It is like a valve for bleeding the air in the brake fluid.
 The bleed screw is located in the brake caliper behind the wheel.
 It, therefore, resides in a challenging environment.
-It is disposed to heat from the braking process as well as dust and mud from the wheels.
-This harsh environment might cause the bleed screws to rust or corrode, making it difficult to remove them.
-The screws can be removed but can’t bleed because of the blockage in the bleeding passage.
+It is disposed to heat from the braking process, as well as dust and mud from the wheels.
+This harsh environment may cause the bleed screws to rust or corrode, making them difficult to remove.
+The screws can be removed, but they can’t bleed because of the blockage in the bleeding passage.

 Faulty Brake Flex Hose

 Flex hoses deliver brake fluid from the reservoir and brake master/cylinder to the brake caliper.
-In case the hoses happen to have any cut, or it’s torn out, there will be no pressure in the brakes; thus, brake bleeding will fail.
+In case the hoses happen to have any cuts or are torn out, there will be no pressure in the brakes; thus, brake bleeding will fail.
 It also causes the brake fluid to leak.

 Read Also: 12 Best Brake Line Flaring Tool Reviews